alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

   - **Alerts** notify you when things change beyond specified thresholds.
 Good, bad, or otherwise, an alert is the beginning of an analysis sequence that lets you know it's time to dig deeper into your graphs and logs.
 Setting the proper threshold is key to successful alerting (we address this in depth in our companion guide, appropriately named [How To Set Alert Thresholds]().)
 Used properly, alerts can warn you well in advance of a disaster and allow you to fix problems on a convenient schedule and without affecting users.

   - **Graphs** are a visual representation of your data.
 Graphs help you see trends that might not be obvious when the data is raw.
-Humans have remarkably developed visual-pattern-recognition systems, and graphs enable us to identify outlying data quickly.
+We humans have remarkably good visual-pattern-recognition systems, and graphs enable us to identify outlying data quickly.
 They also look super cool on a huge flatscreen TV dashboard mounted in the middle of your office.

   - **Logs** store your raw data.
 A log is traditionally a file (but can also be a database table or document set) that records event data from the operating system or application in a linear time series.
 Whereas graphs summarize (and, potentially, average away certain specifics), logs will always have the finest level of detail.

 ## <a name="layers"></a> Where to Monitor

-Armed with our tools, let's approach the task of monitoring by first breaking our application into a multi-layer stack - a model of our system.
-We start at the core - the application itself - and each layer up reflects the services that surround and support the proceeding layer.
-(We'd make an onion / ogre joke here but c'mon - this is a serious technical article.)
+To deploy our tools, let's first break our application into a multi-layer stack.
+At the bottom is the application itself and each layer up represents the services and components that support the preceding layer (We'd make an onion / ogre joke here but c'mon - this is a serious technical article.)

-By intelligently monitoring the right metrics in each layer, we get a complete view of the application and the best possible monitoring coverage.
+By intelligently monitoring the right metrics in each layer, we'll get a complete view of the application and maximum monitoring coverage.

 In a production environment, there will likely be multiple applications we want to monitor (i.e. the web server, the application server, and the database server), so plan to apply this full-stack approach to **each** application in your deployment.
-There will be some overlap (i.e. your web server process and application server process may share a physical machine), so don't feel the need to follow this too religiously - you don't have to monitor that server twice.
+There will be some overlap (i.e. your web server process and application server process may share a physical machine), so don't feel the need to follow this too religiously.
 Consolidate as you move up and higher layers encapsulate multiple lower-level services.

-The layers are below.
-Once we've built our model, we'll jump into our playbook and put our tools into action.

 ### Layer 0:  The Application

-The first and root layer in the stack is the application itself.
-The metrics we care about here are those generated from, and specific to, the application.
-Examples include your web server's active connections, your application server's worker health, or your database's query speed.
+The metrics we care about here are those generated from, and specific to, the application itself.
+Examples include a web server's active connections, an application server's worker health, or a database row count.
 We're specifically **not** looking at process- or system-level metrics like CPU usage or network bandwidth.
 Those come higher up in the stack.

-(We go into depth on many application-specific metrics elsewhere on Scalyr Community, so be sure to take a peek at some of those articles.)

 ### Layer 1:  The Process

-The next level up is the application process.
-While the specifics of the process model are slightly different between Unix and Windows, the concept is the same - a process is the running instance of an application within the operating system.
+While the specifics of the process model are slightly different between UNIX and Windows, the concept is the same - a process is the running instance of an application within the operating system.
 An application may have multiple processes running at any given time, and there can be dozens to hundreds of processes running on a server.

 The metrics we're interested in here are those that report on process state ("created", "running", "terminated"), uptime, and consumed resources (CPU, memory, disk and network.)

 ### Layer 2:  The Server

-Next up is the server itself - the container (either physical or virtual) for your processes.
+One way of looking at a server is simple as a container (either physical or virtual) for your processes.
 At this layer, we care about the health and resource usage of the overall system.
 This becomes particularly important if that system hosts multiple applications (either yours or other users'), since their behavior can have an impact on your target application's performance.

 Server metrics include system-wide resource usage data (CPU, memory, disk and network usage), summary metrics (total # of processes, load average, socket state and availability) and hardware state and health (disk health, memory health, physical-port access and use, CPU temperature, and fan speed.)

 ### Layer 3:  The Hosting Provider

-Your servers live within your hosting provider, so it's status is an important aspect of our model.
+Your servers live within your hosting provider.
 Depending on your provider, available metrics can range from broad ("we're up" or "we're down") to specific latency and availability by physical datacenter and availability zone.

 Also included in this layer are the associated hosted services that support your application's existence.
 These may include hosted databases, caches, and other "cloud" services your application either implicitly or explicitly depends on.